 Brussels, 30 th June 2009

-The non-confidential version of the decision will be made available under the case number N 9 in the on the website once any confidentiality issues have been resolved.
-New publications of state aid decisions on the internet and in the Official Journal are listed in the .
+The non-confidential version of this decision will be made available under the case number N360/2009 in the on the once all the confidentiality problems have been resolved.
+New publications of state aid decisions on the internet and in the Official Journal are listed in the online newsletter ).